As we’re rapidly closing in on the festive period I felt it would be a good time to reflect on the past 12 months in the NetSuite market.

 Aside from the system side of things, I have seen some differences in hiring over the past 12 months and what that has meant for the UK NetSuite market.
 Where NetSuite partners are concerned I have seen two clear directions in which most are heading.
 Due to the continuous growth of existing practices and with new ones constantly emerging, we are now seeing more demand coming from abroad.
 This is because businesses are choosing to implement NetSuite from regions such as Scandinavia and Central Europe.
 Other practices are choosing to target mid-sized companies within UK and by doing so are continuing to add to the growth of the UK market.

-Off the back of this there has been roughly two to three key periods throughout the year where NetSuite practices have made a conscious effort to recruit and grow their teams.
-But this remains an uphill battle due to many moving on from consulting after varying amounts of time, whether it be to work with an end user client or to enter the contracting market.
+Off the back of this, there have been roughly two to three key periods throughout the year where NetSuite practices have made a conscious effort to recruit and grow their teams.
+But this remains an uphill battle due to many moving on from consulting after varying amounts of time, whether it be to work with an end-user client or to enter the contracting market.

 Ultimately I feel like there have been many lessons learned for candidates, clients and even myself as a recruiter.
 As the UK market is slowly but surely expanding, I have no doubt that we will face many more challenges going forward, but these challenges will add to the diversity of the market which will add an element of flexibility to the hiring process.